CYLALighthouse/CYLA_Assessments_Toolkit/docs/math.md

 ### Step 2: Once you find and compare the Standard Focus to your skill, go ahead and click on the _Standard_ deinfed next to it and it will take you to the _Standard Outline_.

 - In the Standard outline, it tells you the scaffolding skills that the student will be learning for the next six weeks.
-It also give you Key Concepts/Vocab and a pre-built lessonfor you to use.
+It also give you Key Concepts/Vocab and a pre-built lesson for you to use.

 ### Step 3: _**Optional**_ Use the pre-built lesson that is provided and break it down so you can help scaffold the skill for your student.
 Always remember to adjust accordingly to your specific students needs.